Knighton, Powys

-Knighton (Tref-y-clawdd [trɛvəˈklauð] or Trefyclo) is a cross-border market town and community on the River Teme, straddling the border between Powys, Wales and Shropshire, England.
-The Teme is not navigable in its higher reaches and the border does not follow its course exactly.
+Knighton (Tref-y-clawdd [trɛvəˈklauð] or Trefyclo) is a market town and community on the River Teme in Powys, Wales.
+It is located on the England–Wales border, and a small part of the town, including its railway station, lies over the border in the Shropshire parish of Stowe.

 Originally an Anglo-Saxon settlement, Knighton is located on Offa's Dyke, the ancient earthwork that divided the two countries.
 It later became a Norman defensive border town.
+It was historically in Radnorshire.

 Toponymy

 The Welsh name, Tref-y-clawdd, meaning and referring to "town on the dyke", was first recorded in 1262 and officially given to the town in 1971.